philips-software/terraform-provider-hsdp/docs/guides/state.md

 and provisioning services using the [CF CLI](https://github.com/cloudfoundry/cli).
 Steps to provision an S3 Bucket:

 ### Log into your CF Org and space.
-It's advisable to create the bucket in a separate space so you can restrict access.
+It's advisable to create the bucket in a separate space, so you can restrict access.

-~> Terraform state usually contains secrets and possibly other sensitive values related to your infrastructure and applications.
-Access to state should be limited to deployment pipelines and authorized personel only.
+!> Terraform state usually contains secrets and possibly other sensitive values related to your infrastructure and applications.
+Access to state should be limited to deployment pipelines and authorized personnel only.

 ### Provision a HSDP S3 Bucket
 It's advised to set a region